davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index_withLoops.md

 #### Preliminary: An Improved Triangle Class

 You'll find that there's a slightly improved `Triangle` class.
 This `Triangle` sports a new method called `flip()`.
 Play around with it to see it in action.
 As you flip the triangle, notice that it is flipped "in place."
 That is, it doesn't just turn over downwards.
+This behavior is important to know because you'll have to move it to the right place.

 #### Part I: Diamonds